FredrikVullum/SteamConnectionInfo/README.md

 # SteamConnectionInfo.GUI
 Steam Connection Info main application and overlay.
+Used for displaying extra data about players you are playing with in multiplayer Steam games that use P2P.